ibm-cloud-docs/vpc/hpvs-logging.md

 - `hostname`: Hostname of the service instance.
 Use the endpoint under the ICL instance's Endpoint Section.

-   - For public network ICL access: Select **Public ingress endpoint** section as hostname in the contract.
+   - For public network ICL access: Select the **Public ingress endpoint** section as the hostname in the contract.
-   - For private network ICL access: Select **Private ingress endpoint** section as hostname in the contract.
+   - For private network ICL access: Select **Private ingress endpoint** section as the hostname in the contract.

    You must create a virtual private endpoint (VPE) gateway for ICL to access {{site.data.keyword.logs_full_notm}} privately.
 For more information, see [Using virtual private endpoints for VPC to privately connect to {{site.data.keyword.logs_full_notm}}](/docs/cloud-logs?topic=cloud-logs-vpe-connection&interface=cli).
    {: note}

-- `iamApiKey`: The IAM API key for the service id.
+- `iamApiKey`: The IAM API key for the service ID.
 Generate and retrieve the API key from the service ID in IAM.
-- `port`: (Optional) The port of the service instance, that is 443.
+- `port`: (Optional) The port of the service instance that is 443.

 For more information, see the [logging subsection](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_icl).